How to Create a One-Page Website with WordPress

 If you put all these items on one page with a logical order in distinctive sections, it not only provides a better user experience, but it also gives the impression of a good informative site.

 Most one-page websites use a lot of relevant images.
 Dividing these pictures over different pages with just one image on each one can again give the impression your site is a little bit underdone.
-As you can imagine a one-page website with different images relevant to each subject which the user scrolls through gives way better feeling.
+As you can imagine a one-page website with different images relevant to each subject which the user scrolls through gives a way better feeling.

 Better mobile experience